WireMock-Net/WireMock.Net/PackageReadme.md

 #### UnitTesting
 You can use your favorite test framework and use WireMock within your tests, see [Wiki : UnitTesting](https://github.com/StefH/WireMock.Net/wiki/Using-WireMock-in-UnitTests).

+### Unit/Integration Testing using Testcontainers.DotNet
+See [Wiki : WireMock.Net.Testcontainers](https://github.com/WireMock-Net/WireMock.Net/wiki/Using-WireMock.Net.Testcontainers) on how to build a WireMock.Net Docker container which can be used in Unit/Integration testing.

+### Unit/Integration Testing using an an Aspire Distributed Application
+See [Wiki : WireMock.Net.Aspire](https://github.com/WireMock-Net/WireMock.Net/wiki/Using-WireMock.Net.Aspire) on how to use WireMock.Net as an Aspire Hosted application to do Unit/Integration testing.

 #### As a dotnet tool
 It's simple to install WireMock.Net as (global) dotnet tool, see [Wiki : dotnet tool](https://github.com/StefH/WireMock.Net/wiki/WireMock-as-dotnet-tool).